 Introspection in GraphQL

-Yesterday I was asked what my two favorites features about GraphQL are.
+Yesterday I was asked what my two favourite features of GraphQL are.
 My answer was Introspection and fetching only the data that you need.
 Others mentioned the characteristic of being strongly-typed and the easy way to be backward compatible.
-I was so surprised that no one mentioned introspection, so I decided to talk about what it is and how it is used.
+I was so surprised that no one said Introspection, so I decided to talk about what it is and how it is used.

-As a developer, we are always consuming new APIs.
+As a developer, we are constantly consuming new APIs.
 We often spend a lot of time reading the documentation (frequently out of date) and finding which resources are available.
-Imagine if the API would provide a tool that tells you which resources you can get/modify and how to do it?
-It would make things much much easier for the consumer and for developers!
+Imagine if the API would provide a tool that tells you which resources you can get/modify and how to do it.
+It would make things much easier for the consumer and for developers!

 Introspection is the ability to query which resources are available in the current API schema.
 Given the API, via introspection, we can see the queries, types, fields, and directives it supports.